-Within the Anthropocene Project, Francesco’s research focuses on a historical period (late seventeenth to early eighteenth century), which is conventionally described as the “prehistory” of Anthropocene, that is, the period before human activities began to significantly impact geologically and ecologically on the Earth’s environment.
+Within the Anthropocene Project, Francesco’s research focuses on a historical period (sixteenth to early eighteenth century) which is conventionally described as the “prehistory” of Anthropocene, that is, the period before human activities began to significantly impact geologically and ecologically on the Earth’s environment.
 Still, it was during this period that natural philosophy, medicine, experimentalism, and traditional technologies started to interact significantly, leading to the definition of new scientific practices and methods.
-Relying on field research, the newborn earth sciences gained knowledge (and most of their terminology) from a number of technical and practical activities such as mining, chemistry, metallurgy, engineering, hydraulics, and even pottery and farming.
+Relying on field research, the newborn Earth sciences gained knowledge (and most of their terminology) from a number of technical and practical activities such as mining, chemistry, metallurgy, engineering, hydraulics, and even pottery and farming.
 This interdisciplinary cross-pollination set the stage for the explosive rise of human technologies, and the dramatic impact they would exert on the environment in the following centuries.

 - Jan 2017–: Research Affiliate, Department I, MPIWG (Berlin, DE)

-- Oct 2017–: Research Fellow, MuSe-Museum of Sciences (Trento, ITA)
+- Oct 2017–Sep 2019: Research Fellow, MuSe-Museum of Sciences (Trento, ITA)

 - 2017: Lecturer in History of Early Modern Medicine, University of East Piedmont (Novara, ITA)

-- Jul to Dec 2016: Visiting Scholar, Department I, MPIWG (Berlin, DE)
+- Jul–Dec 2016: Visiting Scholar, Department I, MPIWG (Berlin, DE)

-- Oct 2015 to Oct 2016: Senior Postdoctoral Research Fellow, University of Insubria (Varese, ITA)
+- Oct 2015–Oct 2016: Postdoctoral Fellow, University of Insubria (Varese, ITA)

-- 2012 to 2015: Adjunct Professor of History of Biology, University of Milan (Milan, ITA)
+- 2012–2015: Adjunct Professor, History of Biology, University of Milan (Milan, ITA)